Planning as Inference in Epidemiological Models: Discussion

-Like \citep{kypraios2017tutorial,mckinley2018approximate,toni2009approximate,minter2019approximate,chatzilena2019contemporary} we too could have demonstrated automated parameter estimation in both of the models that we consider, for instance to automatically adjust uncertainty in disease-specific parameters by conditioning on observable quantities that are measured as, for instance, \cov{} is evolving.
-For instance, we could also condition the model on total reported number of deaths due to \cov{}, collected on a daily or weekly interval.
-However, as the epidemiological community already relies upon long-standing methods established for estimating ``confidence intervals'' for model parameters during evolving pandemics, we exclusively restricted ourselves to demonstrating how to achieve control via inference and assume that all control inference tasks are conducted using priors that are posteriors from other, established parameter estimation techniques.
+Like \citep{kypraios2017tutorial,mckinley2018approximate,toni2009approximate,minter2019approximate,chatzilena2019contemporary} we too could have demonstrated automated parameter estimation in both of the models that we consider, for instance to automatically adjust uncertainty in disease-specific parameters by conditioning on observable quantities {such as death counts} that are measured as, for instance, \cov{} is evolving{online during a breakout}.
+For instance, we could also condition the model on total reported number of deaths due to \cov{}, collected on a daily or weekly interval.{} However, as the epidemiological community already relies upon long-standing methods established for estimating confidence intervals for model parameters during evolving pandemics, we exclusively restricted ourselves to demonstrating how to achieve control via inference, assuming that all control inference tasks are conducted using{the disease parameter} priors that are posteriors from other,{have been obtained from} established parameter estimation techniques.
 Combining the two kinds of observations in a single inference task is technically straightforward but does require care in interpretation.